Digital Banking Maturity 2022 has been saved

 Digital Banking Maturity 2022

-Covering 304 banks from 41 countries, DBM analyses digital retail banking in 3 channels, throughout the customer journey, based on an outside-in ‘mystery shopper’ assessment of digital functionalities, customer needs research and UX evaluation.
-Compared to the previous DBM 2020 results, a significant shift in the degree of digitalisation is noticeable in all evaluated categories.
-The Czech banking sector ranked 13th out of all 41 evaluated countries.
+Covering 304 banks from 41 countries, the fifth Digital Banking Maturity report analyses digital retail banking in three channels, throughout the customer journey, based on an outside-in ‘mystery shopper’ assessment of digital functionalities, customer needs research, and user experience evaluation.

 By comparing Belgian banks with each other and global champions, four key insights were identified: